Arts +Sciences

 Academics

 Students enroll at the renowned Sophia University to explore Japanese language and culture, furthering their studies with courses from anthropology to political science (taught in English) while experiencing all that Tokyo has to offer.
 Students enroll in a Japanese language course and English-taught elective courses, one of which must have a Japan-related focus.
-Students have the ability to take the Intercultural Communication and Leadership course taught by CIEE as an elective course.
+Students can take the Intercultural Communication and Leadership course taught by CIEE as an elective course.
 Language level placement is based on Sophia University’s placement test conducted at the beginning of the semester.
-1-2 semesters of college-level Japanese is recommended but not required.
+One to two semesters of college-level Japanese is recommended but not required.
 Students must be full-time students with at least one completed semester in a degree-seeking program at a four-year or two-year institution.

 Sophia University was founded by Jesuits in 1913, and today, is one of the leading universities in Japan.
 It welcomes more than 13,000 students, including international students from more than 90 countries.
 Located in central Tokyo, the Yotsuya campus includes a library, computer labs, faculty and administrative offices, classrooms, and sports grounds.